-What do you do when you don't have enough information to confidently assign story points to a user story?
-You know that you could size the story if you had some time to do research, how do you know how long the research will take?
+What do you do when you don't have enough information to confidently assign a level of effort to a user story?
+You know that you could size the story if you had some time to do research, but how do you know how long the research will take?
 And how do you prevent the research from spiraling out into irrelevance?

 With a Research Spike, you force yourself to stay laser-focused on a single question, and build in a mechanism that keeps the research from droning on indefinitely.